rtanglao/rt-kits-api2/README.md

 ## 19October2019 get all the questions for an arbitary time period

+* fixed get-questions-for-bitrary-time-period.rb to work with issue 3686 and new issue https://github.com/mozilla/kitsune/issues/3946, all other ruby scripts haven't been updated for 3686 and 3946

 e.g. january 1, 2019 - october 18, 2019

 ```bash